 Aphrodite Fritillary Butterfly (Speyeria aphrodite)

-Detailing the identifying qualities of the Aphrodite Fritillary Butterfly, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Aphrodite Fritillary Butterfly.

 Updated: 1/31/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 A garden filled with violets, milkweed and thistles will tempt an Aphrodite Fritillary in any stage of life while keeping future generations interested for years to come.